Women's Heart Programs

 • Women’s heart programs offer specialized testing not available at general cardiology clinics, including invasive coronary reactivity testing, optical coherence tomography (OCT), positron emission tomography (PET) and cardiac magnetic resonance imaging (CMR) with tailored protocols for ischemia with no obstructive coronary artery disease (INOCA) and myocardial infarction with no obstructive coronary arteries (MINOCA).

-• The multidisciplinary nature of these women's heart programs allow healthcare professionals such as nurse practitioners, psychiatrists, and psychologists to provide support in management of risk factors and mental health support.
+• The multidisciplinary nature of these women's heart programs allows healthcare professionals such as nurse practitioners, psychiatrists, and psychologists to provide support in the management of risk factors and mental health support.

 • Women’s heart programs connect women with heart disease to cardiac rehabilitation centers and peer support networks that improve women’s heart health and quality of life.4